 Mr. Moore was successful on behalf of Motorola Mobility in winning summary judgment against EON Corp.
 IP Holdings, LLC less than three weeks before trial, in a case that had been pending in the District of Delaware for nearly three and one-half years.
 The court’s grant of summary judgment was decided on invalidity by indefiniteness, ending the case at the district court.
 On May 6, 2015, the Federal Circuit, in a unanimous opinion, affirmed summary judgment granted by the District of Delaware.
 EON Corp.
 IP Holdings, LLC v.
 FLO TV Inc., No. 10-812-RGA, 2014 WL 906182 (D. Del.
 Mar.
 4, 2014).

-We successfully defended Oracle against Thought in a patent infringement case in the Northern District of California involving seven patents for object-to-relational mapping technology.
-Over a three-year period, we defeated a claim for $130 million dollars in damages by (1) invalidating three patents in IPR proceedings; (2) obtaining voluntarily dismissals of three more patents; and (3) obtaining summary judgment of non-infringement of the final patent affirmed by the Federal Circuit.
+We successfully defended Oracle against Thought in a patent infringement case filed in the Northern District of California involving seven patents for object-to-relational mapping technology.
+Over a three-year period, we defeated a claim for $130 million in damages by (1) invalidating three patents in IPR proceedings; (2) obtaining voluntarily dismissals of three more patents; and (3) obtaining summary judgment of non-infringement of the final patent.
+The case upheld on appeal before the Federal Circuit.
 Thought, Inc. v.
 Oracle Corporation, No. 3:12-cv-05601-LB (N.D.
 Cal. filed Oct.
-31, 2012)
+31, 2012).